min9kwak/preprocessing/README.md

 * Python 3.10+ environment
 * Docker
 * Linux
-  * According to the original developers, Windows and Mac OS will be supported in future versions
+  * According to the original developers, Windows and macOS will be supported in future versions
 * CUDA (optional, but recommended)

 With a Python 3.10+ environment you can install directly from [pypi.org](https://pypi.org/project/brainles-preprocessing/):